Getting started

 - Focus mode clears the screen down to the words.

-- Import brings a file in from your device or from Google Drive.
+- Import brings a file in from your device.

 Jumping between pieces